-A successful 2016 summer exploration program confirmed the E&L as the first magmatic nickel-copper-cobalt massive sulphide system in the Eskay mining camp, featuring high nickel-copper tenors as well as platinum, palladium and gold values in a pyrrhotite-pentlandite-chalcopyrite assemblage.
-Garibaldi geologists are now viewing the E&L as a large-tonnage, high-grade exploration target within an intrusion defined over a length of 4 kilometers and a width of 1.5 kilometers.
+A successful 2016 summer exploration program confirmed the E&L as the first magmatic nickel-copper-rich massive sulphide system in the Eskay mining camp, featuring high nickel-copper tenors as well as platinum, palladium, cobalt and gold values in a pyrrhotite-pentlandite-chalcopyrite assemblage.
+Garibaldi geologists are now viewing the E&L at Nickel Mountain as a large-tonnage, high-grade exploration target within an intrusion defined over a length of 4 kilometers and a width of 1.5 kilometers.

-The company is immediately proceeding with a full-scale heli-borne electromagnetic survey (EM) that can detect conductive sulphide bodies up to 350 meters in depth, as soon as weather conditions permit.
-This will be followed by a major summer drilling program aimed at unlocking the E&L's potential as a large-scale nickel and copper-rich massive sulphide deposit in the immediate vicinity of such world class discoveries as Eskay Creek, Seabridge's KSM and Pretium's Brucejack high-grade gold mine that's scheduled to begin commercial production this year.
+An extensive field program at the E&L commences in June prior to a major summer drilling program aimed at confirming historical resources and discovering new zones of nickel-copper-rich sulphides.
+Nickel Mountain is in the immediate vicinity of such world class discoveries as Eskay Creek, Seabridge's KSM and Pretium's Brucejack high-grade gold mine that's scheduled to begin commercial production this year.

 E&L Geologic Model